Kiva vs. Fundible: Which small business lender is right for you?

 Bottom line

 Both Fundible and Kiva are solid options when it comes to business loans.
-Kiva focuses on microloans, while Fundible offers several accessible business loans.
+Kiva focuses on microloans, offering small loans up to $15,000 without charging any interest.
+These loans are ideal for businesses with bad or no credit or businesses that can’t qualify for traditional business loans.

-Before choosing any small business lender, make sure you’ve done your research.
-Use a business loan calculator to help you find the most affordable loan based on the loan amount and repayment terms that work for you.
+Before choosing any small business lender, make sure you’ve done your research and determine which business lender suits your funding needs best.
+You also want to ensure that you can manage the loan repayments.
 Research and compare multiple lenders, looking at interest rates, fees, eligibility requirements and best repayment terms.
-It may take some time but could save you money and help avoid defaulting on a business loan.

 Frequently asked questions

-• SBA microloans are among the easiest SBA loans to get, thanks to their low maximums and focus on newer companies and business owners in underserved communities.
-The SBA Community Advantage loan is also more accessible than other types of SBA loans.
+SBA microloans are among the easiest SBA loans to get, thanks to their low maximums and focus on newer companies and business owners in underserved communities.